OpenNews/srccon/_transcripts/SRCCON2018-archiving-news-websites.md

 Universities are trying to step in and do something.

 Stanford web archive includes some news sites.
 This is from the Mercury News which you would think they want to pay attention to but they have one capture for 2016.
 They are trying to do something, but it is not significant.
-University of Missouri has their journals and digital news archive project.
+University of Missouri has their journalism digital news archive project.

 They are trying to develop prototypes of systems that would capture content but, again, very early days.
 Historical societies in your area might be trying to do something.
 Public libraries might be trying to do something and I want to run through these quickly but the slides are all up on the ethernet and you have handouts there, too.